republicofmakers/republicofmakers/README.md

 | **Medical-Device**    | Health care device  (cant give any details)                 | Research Project     | No Link |2024.03 - 2024.08 |
 | **AI Camera**      | Commercial AI camera                                               | ONDAI AI INC. (Korea)       | [Click](https://ondai.io/team) |2024.08 - Now |

+## Giving Back To Community
+I have created numerous repositories and projects to share knowledge and contribute to the community, reflecting my commitment to open learning and collaboration.
+Check the repos in the below.

 ### Personal Projects